-His extensive travelling retinue has taken him to a number of countries, including the UK, Germany, France, Brazil and Japan.
-Down in South Carolina, Colby spends most of his time in Hilton Head, a resort town in South Carolina synonymous with breathtaking beaches and lush green golf courses.
+His extensive traveling retinue has taken him to a number of countries, including the UK, Germany, France, Brazil, and Japan.
+Down in South Carolina.
+Colby Lee Hilton Head spends most of his time in Hilton Head, a resort town in South Carolina synonymous with breathtaking beaches and lush green golf courses.
 The other attractions here include beautiful topography and are wildlife such as the loggerhead sea turtles and manatees.
 For his holidays, Colby frequently travels to Scotland.
-The country has always been a great inspiration due to its rich culture, historical landmarks and amazing humanity.
+The country has always been a great inspiration due to its rich culture, historical landmarks, and amazing humanity.
 During his free time, Colby Lee Burke enjoys swimming, hiking in the countryside and reading.

 What are your favorite books?

 I have read many books, but I really enjoyed reading “The Alchemist” by Paulo Coelho and “The Island at the Center of the World” by Russell Shorto.
 The latter is set in New York City.
 In the book, Russell Shorto explores the city’s humble beginnings at the hand of Dutch explorers and documents everything from wars to the cultural impact of Dutch and British settlers.

 The book by Paulo Coelho is among the most widely read travel books.
 It papers the life of a young shepherd boy from Spain who follows his heart and travels to Egypt.
 The book is inspiring in many ways since it brings out several interesting themes, including love, wonderment and inspiration.